-For many Americans, family vacation time means a trip to a national park.
-But for people traveling with their pets, finding national parks where their dogs will have some fun can be ruff!
-Many of our natural treasures impose strict limitations on where dogs are allowed … but there are a few that roll out the red carpet for Fido.
+For many Americans, family vacation time means visiting a national park.
+But for people traveling with their pets, finding national parks where their dogs will have some fun too can be ruff!
+Many of our natural parks impose strict limitations on where dogs are allowed … but there are a few that roll out the red carpet for Fido.
 Here are our country’s best dog friendly national parks:

 A more recent addition to our national park collection, the dog friendly Cuyahoga Valley National Park in Cleveland, Ohio was designated in 2000.
 Following the “crooked” Cuyahoga River, dogs are welcome to join you on all of the 125 miles of trails though woodlands, wetlands, and old fields.
 Some trails require stream crossings with stepping stones or log bridges, while others, including the Ohio & Erie Canal Towpath Trail, are nearly level and easily accessible to all visitors.

 For the best scenery, head for Bradford Reservation.
 This five-mile all-purpose trail crosses the Tinkers Creek Gorge area, Ohio’s most magnificent canyon, known for its hemlock forests.
 Short spurs off the main trail will also take you to Bridal Veil Falls and the Hemlock Creek Loop Trail.